SFTtech/openage/building.md

 modules.  `openage.convert` is used to generate parts of the C++ binary code.

-To actually run *openage*, it needs media and data files which are not shipped with it, but instead extracted by `openage.convert` from an original installed version of *Microsoft Age of Empires 2* (Support for setup CDs is almost finished).
+To actually run *openage*, it needs original game assets that need to be extracted by the `openage.convert` python module from an *Microsoft Age of Empires 2* installation directory (Support for setup CDs is almost finished).

 We use the `cmake` system for all our building needs.
 The `configure` script is a cmake wrapper that will create a build directory and